tektoncd/experimental/webhooks-extension/docs/Security.md

 ### Disabling Certificate Verification

-By setting the environment variable `SSL_VERIFICATION_ENABLED` to `"false"` you will disable certificate validation in the monitor task that udpdates status on your pull requests.
+By setting the environment variable `GIT_SSL_VERIFICATION_ENABLED` to `"false"` you will disable certificate validation in the monitor task that udpdates status on your pull requests.
 The setting is made available to your trigger templates as the parameters `webhooks-tekton-ssl-verify` and `webhooks-tekton-insecure-skip-tls-verify` which can then be used to set the requisite values on your pipelineresources (or you could hardcode the required values).

 - Tekton's Git Pipeline Resource